 A picture is worth a thousand words, right?
 Take pictures of your community during the event and post them.
 You can post on the meetup event page itself or even to the meetup group.
 Of course, live social sharing with hashtags is a great way to create buzz for your group.
 Here’s a tip: take photos of faces and not backs of heads.
 Show your community off.
 Be sure to post all event photos taken to the respective event on meetup for storage.
 And, certainly don’t force anyone to be in photos if they don’t feel comfortable consenting.

 As soon as your meetup ends, don’t rush people out.
 Allow for some extended networking as folks leave.
 Are you meeting in-person?
 Invite all lingering to help clean the space back up.
 Also, having an open invitation to a nearby restaurant or coffee shop for a nightcap is a wonderful way to build your community.

 Feelings we emote to our community will win loyalty.
 We don’t always remember what was said but we always remember how we felt.
 So as you run your meetups, practice unabashed kindness and acceptance to all that come and watch your community grow.

-The community building does not stop when the meetup ends.
+Community building does not stop when the meetup ends.
 It’s a perpetual intention.
 No later than a day after your event concludes, send a wrap-up email out to your members.
 Include pictures.
 This adds a nice bow to the whole event.
 Be sure the double-check attendance while it’s fresh in your mind and respond to any comments or discussions about your event on any/all mediums.
-And whether you have a team of organizers or it’s just you, be sure to have a post mortem after each event to continue the growth of your community.
+And whether you have a team of organizers or it’s just you, be sure to have a post-mortem after each event to continue the growth of your community.